Family and Marital Law

 WHEN YOU ARE DONE, THAT'S WHEN WE BEGIN!

 Unfortunately, a large percentage of all marriages end in divorce.
 A divorce is typically a highly emotional and traumatic experience for the spouses and their children.
 Further, spouses going through a divorce often are not aware of their legal rights and obligations.
 We are here to counsel our clients during their divorce and to assist them in navigating the complex dissolution of marriage process.
-Taking into account the multitude of issues involved in dissolution of marriage proceedings, our attorneys will discuss various alternative dispute resolution methods available to you, such as mediation or the use of collaborative law, so that you know all of your options and can decide the best and most cost-effective manner in which to pursue your case.
+Taking into account the multitude of issues involved in dissolution of marriage proceedings, our attorneys will explain the options specific to your case so you can decide the best and most cost-effective manner in which to proceed.

 P - Parental Responsibility/Timesharing (formerly known as custody)